dantleech/blog/content/posts/2023-08-22-saint-jacut.md

 ![mer](/images/spain2023/0822/004.png)
 *La Mer*

-This was before I had a beer, which I purchased (I treated myself to a Blone Leff) along with a baguette at a supermarket, I then walked the bike to the promenade and wheeled it to vacant bench, carefully propped up the bike behind the bench (oh I miss my kickstand) grabbed my knife and my Laughing Cow cheese
+This was before I had a beer, which I purchased (I treated myself to a Blonde Leff) along with a baguette at a supermarket, I then walked the bike to the promenade and wheeled it to vacant bench, carefully propped up the bike behind the bench (oh I miss my kickstand) grabbed my knife and my Laughing Cow cheese